kalenjordan/kalenjordan.github.io/_posts/2019-01-01-subscription-bananas.md

 ------

+**I love the product**

+Okay we've already established this in the above section, but wanted to add it to the list for completeness.

 **Subscription revenue**

 One of the things in general I've not loved about "standard" eCommerce business models is their lack of recurring revenue, which I'm a big fan of.
 A subscription model obviously solves that.